Home Purchase Mortgage Calculators

-Our Mortgage Closing Cost Calculator also enables you to compare proposals provided by different lenders to understand how competitive their loan terms are.
-We also provide a detailed explanation and example of mortgage closing costs.
+We recommend that you use Our Mortgage Closing Cost Calculator to compare proposals provided by different lenders to understand how competitive their costs and fees are.

 Mortgage closing costs vary by lender, location, property value, loan amount and program.
 Closing costs are typically higher for larger mortgages on more highly valued homes.
 Lenders fees also vary and lenders may use different terminology for the fees they charge.
 Use our Mortgage Closing Cost Calculator to understand how property value and other factors impact closing costs.
 Because mortgage closing costs vary and can run thousands of dollars, borrowers should shop multiple lenders to find the mortgage with the best terms.
 Please note that there is usually a trade-off between the mortgage rate and closing costs quoted by lenders with the higher the closing costs, the lower the mortgage rate.
 To compare mortgage quotes borrowers should request a Loan Estimate document from each lender that outlines key mortgage terms such as interest rate and closing costs.
 Borrowers can use the Loan Estimate to find the lender offering the mortgage with the lowest closing costs and interest rate.